mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 This post is from my personal experience with some oversimplification.

 ## Software Engineering vs Medicine?
 Medicine requires significant money and time investment.
 On average you have a debt of 200k before you get into the job market + 7yrs of time with little money making.
-That's like being behind by 900k before you start, but then once you get into the industry, you'd be making 150k-300k a year on average, which is typically higher than
+That's almost 900k in debt before you start and it's with a head start that's 4-5 years late.
+Though once you get into the industry, you'd be making 150k-300k a year on average, which is typically higher than an average software engineer.

 Unlike Medicine, Software engineering doesn't require a lot of money or upfront investment to spend.
 Both Software Engineering and Medicine have lower and higher ends.
 In Software Engineering, AI Engineers make more than your typical Engineer.
 Similarly Surgeons, Dentists make a lot more than your average specialist.

 It's just that something like AI requires a bit more brains like complex mathematics (linear algebra, calculus, probability, and statistics) and a deeper understanding of algorithms, data structures, and machine learning models vs your typical programming.

 tldr Medicine pays great in the long run.
-AI is hot for now, but requires more effort.
+AI is hot for now, but requires more effort and talent.
 They're hiring more than your typical software engineer / programmer.
 It's likely that it will remain the same for the foreseeable future.

 ## Do I need a four year degree?

 What most people don't realize is the difference of what you're taught at university vs how much of it is useful at your actual job.

 > In university you're taught only a whole lot of breadth without much depth.
-At work you actually need depth.
+At work you actually need depth without much breadth.

 To become an iOS engineer you don't need to learn about:
 - Android